I wish to decline a vaccination

 At their worst, they can cause permanent brain damage, or even kill.

-If you meet the criteria for the vaccine (found here (coming soon)) and wish to decline, please scroll to the bottom of this page.
+If you meet the criteria for the vaccine (found here).

 Shingles Vaccine